Comai-Lab/kmer-extract-by-trigger-site/README.md

 -m or --mincount: The minimum number of times the kmer must be observed to make it to the output file -t -t --triggers: A list of the triggers, must be in the form \"A,BB,CCC\" with quotation marks.

-Run example:
+Run example
-For an input file named sequences.fq, using a trigger site of the base 'G', a mincount of 5, a word size of 27, and output file of kmers-A-trigger-30bp-min5.txt the command would be
+For an input file named sequences.fq, using a trigger site of the base 'G', a mincount of 5, a word size of 27, and output file of kmers-A-trigger-30bp-min5.txt the command would be:

 ./kmer-extract-by-trigger-site.py -f sequences.fq -o kmers-G-trigger-30bp-min5.txt -w 27 -m 5 -t "G"

 The same example, but done with the triggers "ATA" and "GTGGC" would be:

 ./kmer-extract-by-trigger-site.py -f sequences.fq -o kmers-2_triggers-30bp-min5.txt -w 27 -m 5 -t "ATA,GTGGC"

 NOTE: As the kmer counts are kept in a dictionary in main memory,